vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 If you look at the CMakeLists.txt at the root project folder, you will see that its creating a custom Shader targets building from grabbing all the files that end in *.frag and *.vert from the shaders/ folder.
 I recommend you read that section.
 It is commented explaining how it works.

 ## Vulkan Shader workflow
 Vulkan doesnt understand GLSL directly, it understands SPIRV.
-SPIRV is shader bytecode for vulkan.
+SPIRV is shader bytecode for Vulkan.
 Think of SPIRV as a binary optimized version of GLSL.

-We need to convert the GLSL we have just written into spirv, so that vulkan can understand it.
-Thats what we did above, and the result is some .spv files that we can load onto vulkan.
+We need to convert the GLSL we have just written into spirv, so that Vulkan can understand it.
+Thats what we did above, and the result is some .spv files that we can load onto Vulkan.

 The Vulkan SDL comes with a built version of the glslang shader compiler, which is what we are using here to compile the shaders offline.
 It is possible to use the same compiler as a library, and compile GLSL shaders on-the-fly in your game engine, but we are not going to do that *yet*.